mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     after any read.

 5. If processing history is desired the :code:`load_history` option needs to be set true.
-On read the only action this creates is initialization of the ProcessingHistory component of the data with a record providing a unique link back to the data just read.
+In a reader the only action this creates is initialization of the ProcessingHistory component of the data with a record providing a unique link back to the data just read.

 We reiterate that the overall behavior of all readers are controlled by the :code:`mode=` argument common to all.
 The current options are: :code:`promiscuous`, :code:`cautious`, and :code:`pedantic`.
-Detailed descriptions of what each mean are give above and in the sphynx documentation generated from docstrings.
+Detailed descriptions of what each mean are given above and in the sphynx documentation generated from docstrings.

 Update Concepts
 ---------------